webthethird/diamond-singlecut-hardhat/README.md

 ## Upgrade a diamond

-Check the `scripts/deploy.js` and or the `test/diamondTest.js` file for examples of upgrades.

 Note that upgrade functionality is optional.
-It is possible to deploy a diamond that can't be upgraded, which is a 'Single Cut Diamond'.
+This reference implementation deploys a diamond that can't be upgraded, which is a 'Single Cut Diamond'.
 It is also possible to deploy an upgradeable diamond and at a later date remove its `diamondCut` function so it can't be upgraded any more.

 Note that any number of functions from any number of facets can be added/replaced/removed on a diamond in a single transaction.
 In addition an initialization function can be executed in the same transaction as an upgrade to initialize any state variables required for an upgrade.
 This 'everything done in a single transaction' capability ensures a diamond maintains a correct and consistent state during upgrades.